kiwapp/Template-Customer-Survey/README.md

     - `./assets/` : Folder of assets as fonts...
         - `fonts/` : Appliction fonts
 - `images/` : Folder who contains all images resources.
-- `sources/` : Folder who contains all application sources.
+- `sources/` : Folder who contains all application sources (for modifications look at sources folder [a link]sources/README .md.

 ## Dependencies